-In 1830, the Karnstein heirs use the blood of the beautiful and innocent Mircalla (the stunning Yutte Stensgaard) to bring forth the evil reincarnation of their long-dead vampire relative, Carmilla Karnstein.
+In 1830, the Karnstein heirs use the blood of the beautiful and innocent Mircalla (played this time around by the stunning Yutte Stensgaard) to bring forth the evil reincarnation of their long-dead vampire relative, Carmilla Karnstein.

 Adjacent to their home is a finishing school for girls (location shooting was at Hunton Park in Abbots Langley, Hertfordshire) – where having at least a D-cup seems to be a prerequisite for the nubile young ladies to gain admission – which offers rich pickings for the vampires.